 Specialty Macro Lenses

 Canon also has a specialty macro lens, the Canon Macro Photo MP-E 65mm 1-5X Lens.
 Ordinary macro lenses, like the ones in the prior section, can focus to infinity which means they can be used like any other lens when you aren’t doing closeup work.
 However the Canon 1-5X macro lens can’t focus to infinity.
 It is limited to a magnification range of 1X to 5X which means it can’t photograph anything bigger than a postage stamp.
 You are limited to small subjects that are postage stamp sized or smaller.
-This makes it a highly specialized lens which you can only use for small subjects.
+This makes it a highly specialized lens which you can only use for very small subjects.
 The good news is it gets all the way to 5X magnification without any additional accessories so you can fill the frame with a subject only 1/5 of an inch in height.
-Working distances are extremely close with subject that are often an inch or less from the front of the lens.
+Working distances are extremely close with subjects that are often an inch or less from the front of the lens.
 At such close working distances the 1X-5X macro lens often casts a shadow on the subject so a Canon MR-14EX Macro Ring Lite is often a necessity.
 The ring lite clips on the front of the 1-5X lens (see the photo farther down the page) and you can use it with some other Canon macro lenses.

 This lens will set you back about $1,050 so you REALLY need to be sure you are serious about this kind of photography before you invest in this lens.
 But if this is your thing, this lens is amazing.
 The last time I checked the Ring Lite will cost about $550.